-As I said, you want to end up with a spending figure for your travel days so you can invest in attraction fees, nights out and trying the best local cuisine you can find.
-Before you go – but after you’ve got your pass as then you know you’re not backing out! – find accommodation for at least the first three or four destinations.
+You want to end up with a spending figure for your travel days so you can invest in attraction fees, nights out and trying the best local cuisine you can find.
+Before set-off, find accommodation for at least the first three or four destinations.
 This will give you some grounding as well as a general idea of overall cost.
 If you have a solid route and can plan ahead for all destinations, and don’t mind the commitment*, this is even better.

-Personally, I booked everything in advance because I didn’t want to worry as a solo female traveller about having nowhere to stay, or being left with the dregs of unbooked accommodation that’s typically available for a reason!
+Personally, I booked everything in advance because I didn’t want to worry as a solo female traveller about having nowhere to stay, or being left with the dregs of unbooked accommodation; it’s also usually cheaper to book in advance.

 Avoid train reservations and extra fees

 Aside from travel, watch out in restaurants for forced service charges and ‘freebies’ before a meal or drink.
-I spent most of my time grabbing food on the go from vendors, which was a great and tasty way to by-pass this issue!
+I spent most of my time grabbing food on the go from vendors, which was a great and tasty way to by-pass this issue and save money.

 Set a daily or weekly budget

-If all else fails and you really can’t spend much for a couple of days, just sit in the hostel bar and make new friends.
+If all else fails and you really can’t spend much for a couple of days, just sit in the hostel’s communal areas and make new friends.
 It’s a great way to end a day.

 When it comes down to it, do not miss a once in a lifetime experience because you think you don’t have the money or are worried.
 If you can work around it – stay somewhere cheaper next time, grab food in supermarkets etc – then do it.
 If I ever doubted the cost of something, I asked myself what I thought the value of that experience was to me.
 That made it much easier to part with money.